-Our Compensation Committee is comprised of Michael G. Maselli (chairman), Douglas K. Ammerman, and Mark Buller.
-In connection with our initial public offering, the committee was reconstituted as of July 24, 2014, and did not meet separately from the Board as a whole during 2014.
+Our Compensation Committee is comprised of Mark Buller (chairman), Douglas K. Ammerman, and Carol ("Lili") Lynton.
+The committee met four times in 2015.
 The functions of the committee, among other things, include:

 - reviewing and approving corporate goals and objectives relevant to the compensation of certain of our key executives, evaluating the performance of these executives in light of those goals and objectives, and determining the compensation of these executives based on that evaluation; - · reviewing and approving executive officer and director compensation; - · reviewing and approving overall compensation programs; and - · administering our incentive compensation and equity-based plans.